rmarting/rhdh-dynamic-devquote-plugin/README.md

-# My Dev Quote Plugin for Red Hat Developer Hub
+# Dev Quote Dynamic Plugin for Red Hat Developer Hub

-This is an example of dynamic public to use with Red Hat Developer Hub.
+This is an example of a dynamic public to use with Red Hat Developer Hub.
 It is basically a wrapper of the original [Dev Quotes plugin](https://github.com/Parsifal-M/backstage-dev-quotes)

 ## Configuration